Malizma333/weekly-recipe-app/README.md

 - Detailed recipe information
 - Add recipe option
 - Spreadsheet for data management
 - Settings window
   - Day/Night mode
   - Default brinner day
+- Shuffle meals for the week
+- Saves weekly schedule locally

 ### To Do

-- Shuffle button functionality
-- Save week schedule to local storage
 - Meal requests for the next week